MinhyeongYun/neuro-risk/README.md

-# Psychiatric Risk Modeling Prototype
+# Computational Psychiatry Prototype: Modeling Latent Cognitive Mechanisms of Risk

 ## Overview

-This project is a research-oriented prototype for modeling **psychiatric risk using synthetic longitudinal data**.
+This project is a computational psychiatry prototype designed to model **latent cognitive mechanisms underlying psychiatric risk** using synthetic longitudinal data.

+Rather than focusing solely on prediction, the project aims to simulate how **hidden vulnerability, dynamic state changes, and decision-related processes** interact over time to generate observable risk.

+This is not a clinical tool, but a research-oriented demonstration of **mechanistic modeling in computational psychiatry**.

 The goal is to demonstrate how computational psychiatry approaches can be applied to simulate and predict mental health risk in dynamic, real-world-like settings.